ADV99/ParticleNet_FCCSW/FCCAnalyses/README.md

 If $nentries - N_i < Nevents_Max$ $\implies$ in the file there are less events than required; no error produced, but in stdout will be printed $saved_events_counts$;
 If $nentries - N_i > Nevents_Max$ $\implies$ in the file there are exactly $Nevents_Max$;
 If $nentries - N_i = Nevents_Max$ but there are strange events I will have less saved events, no error, but I know from stdout.

+Are considered "strange" events those in which the clustering returns njets < 2; in that case we skip the loop.
+If n >= 2 the loop is performed on the first two jets only (the ones having more ENERGY, they're ordered in stage1; the successives not expected: leak in clustering).

 ```
 int N_i = atoi(argv[3]); //where to start reading the tree
 int N_f = atoi(argv[4]);